 Comparative assessment of the environmental performance of small engines

-Environment Link Pty Ltd and Vehicle Design And Research Pty Ltd
+Environment Link Pty and Vehicle Design And Research Pty Ltd

 Department of the Environment and Water Resources, February 2007

-- Marine outboards and personal watercraft - Comparative assessment of the environmental performance of small engines (PDF - 1,147 KB)
+- Outdoor garden equipment - Comparative assessment of the environmental performance of small engines (PDF - 1,425 KB)

-This report sets out the results of a project to compare and benchmark emissions from outboard (petrol) engines and personal watercraft that were available for sale in Australia during 2006.
+This report sets out the results of a project to compare and benchmark emissions from small petrol engines (less than 19 kilowatts) that are used to power outdoor garden equipment and were available for sale in Australia during 2006.
+The equipment powered by these small engines are used in lawnmowers, brushcutters, hedge trimmers and the like.

-Small engines, such as conventional two stroke engines used in marine outboard and personal watercraft (PWC), are high polluters relative to their engine size and usage.
-These small engines emit volatile organic compounds (VOCs) and oxides of nitrogen (NOx) which contribute to ozone (photochemical smog) formation in summer.
-They also emit particles, carbon monoxide (CO) and a range of water and air toxics such as benzene.
+These engines emit volatile organic compounds (VOCs) and oxides of nitrogen (NOx) which contribute to ozone (photochemical smog) formation in summer.
+They also emit particles, carbon monoxide (CO) and a range of air toxics such as benzene.